-Gochujang is the red chili paste that spices up many Korean dishes.
-Though it adds an authentic flavor, if you prefer, you can use dried hot pepper flakes.
-Using either is optional; the dish already has fresh chile peppers to set your palate aflame if you like spicy dishes.
+Using either of these ingredients is optional; the dish already has fresh chili peppers to set your palate aflame if you like spicy dishes.

-That being said, the recipe offers a milder alternative — use a sweet bell pepper in place of the chiles and skip the other hot stuff.
+Make it milder: That being said, the recipe offers a milder alternative — use a sweet bell pepper in place of the chilis and skip the other hot stuff.
 The result will still be a delicious eggplant dish that fans of this vegetable will find addictive.

 - 2 medium eggplants, about 1 1/2 pounds total

 - 2 tablespoons safflower or other high-heat oil